Northern Italy & Cinque Terre Walking Tour11 days Walking Tours

 Please note: Extension is not available on all departure dates.

 Make your stay in Tuscany last a little longer with two more nights in Florence, the capital of the Renaissance.
-Once home to the world’s artistic, literary and architectural greats, Florence is bursting with beautiful things to explore, from the Church of Santa Croce to the iconic Duomo.
+Once home to the world’s artistic, literary and architectural greats, Florence is bursting with beautiful things to explore, from the Basilica of Santa Croce to the iconic Florence Cathedral.

 Included meals: Breakfast